 The Mine Ban Treaty prohibits the use, stockpiling, production and transfer of antipersonnel mines.
 It is the most comprehensive international instrument for eradicating landmines and deals with everything from mine use, production and trade, to victim assistance, mine clearance and stockpile destruction.

-There are currently 162 States Parties to the treaty and the treaty is still open for ratification by signatories and for accession by those that did not sign before March 1999.
+As of 19 November 2014, there were 162 States Parties to the treaty and the treaty is still open for ratification by signatories and for accession by those that did not sign before March 1999.
 States not party to the Mine Ban Treaty include: China, Egypt, India, Israel, Pakistan, Russia and the United States.

 States Parties to the Mine Ban Treaty are obligated to:

 - destroy their stockpile of antipersonnel mines within four years of entry into force (Article 4);

 - make every effort to identify and clear mined areas under their jurisdiction or control as soon as possible, but not later than 10 years after becoming a State Party (Article 5);